stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ^ A `Project` is required for most advanced analyses.

 ^ An instance of a `org.opalj.br.analyses.Project` represents the concrete project that will be analyzed.
 OPAL distinguishes between the code that belongs to the project and the project's libraries.
 Depending on the requirements of the analysis libraries can completely be loaded or just the public interface.
-In the later case, the method bodies are omitted which safe some memory and speeds up the time required to load the classes.
+In the later case, the method bodies are omitted which safes some memory and speeds up the time required to load the classes.

 ^ In real projects – in particular when libraries are analyzed - it is often practically unavoidable that the class hierarchy is not complete (e.g., the JDK references classes belonging to `org.eclipse` which are not part of the JDK).
-OPAL provides extensive support to handle such situations, but it is nevertheless highly recommended to analyze projects which are complete.
+OPAL provides extensive support to handle such situations, but it is nevertheless highly recommended to analyze complete projects.

 ^ OPAL contains growing support for deliberately broken projects to enable the analysis of heavily obfuscated projects.